Candyman (2021 film): Pre-production

 In January 2019, it was reported that Lakeith Stanfield was being eyed to star in the film as Anthony McCoy, a character who was portrayed as a baby in the original film by Lanesha Martin.
 At the time, there was no word as to whether Todd or any of past cast would reprise their roles.
 However, in an interview with Entertainment Weekly, Todd spoke about Peele, stating: "I know that he's a fan.
 I'm hoping that I will appear in the film in some form of fashion.
 Wouldn't that make sense?
 But, it's Hollywood so I won't take it personally if it doesn't work out."
 He added, "If this new one is successful, it will shed light back on the original.
 I think that the subject matter is more important than any individuals and I mean that."

 In February 2019, Yahya Abdul-Mateen II was in talks to play McCoy, misreported as being in talks to portray the titular character.
 In response to the news, Todd offered his blessings over Twitter, stating: "Cheers to the Candyman, a wonderful character that I lived with for 25 years.
 He's brought grace and glory and a beautiful boatload of friends & family.
 I'm honored that the spirit of Daniel Robitaille & Cabrini–Green rises again.
 Truth to power!
 Blessings to the cast & crew".
 However, it was ultimately announced that Todd would reprise his role and that Abdul-Mateen II would instead be portraying Anthony McCoy.
 In March, Teyonah Parris was cast as Brianna Cartwright.
+That same month, Robert Aiki Aubrey Lowe was announced to be scoring the film.